 As this real search mission unfolds, you’ll better understand what business processes need to be measured with the Key Performance Indicators definition dashboard and who should share that information with.

-Key Performance Index (KPI) makes it effective
+The key Performance Index (KPI) makes it effective.

 How to define KPIs